maqsoftware/Pehla-Class/LOCALIZE.md

 ```

-Every `para` has a corresponding _.m4a_ recorded audio file and an accompanying _.etpa_ file which specifices the start time of each word in the audio file.
+Every `para` has a corresponding _.m4a_ recorded audio file and an accompanying _.etpa_ file which specifies the start time of each word in the audio file.
 For example, the breakdown of the first page of the story above can be seen in `p1_1.etpa`:

 ```xml